Olympic chiefs bracing for extra costs in rescheduling Tokyo Games

 “It's very good because we have a date.
 For us, it means we have some certainty,” he said.

-Turning to questions over athletes' participation, IOC sports director Kit McConnell said nothing had been decided on those footballers currently under 23 years of age and eligible for an Olympics in 2020, but who would be a year older next year, with each team only allowed four over-23 players.
+Turning to questions over athletes' participation, IOC Sports Director Kit McConnell said nothing had been decided on those footballers currently under 23 years of age and eligible for an Olympics in 2020, but who would be a year older next year, with each team only allowed three over 23 players.

 “There's no decision yet, but it's logical to look at that.”